When it comes to saving your baby’s stem cells, you’ll want to know how to choose the best stem cell bank.

 - Allows you to bank the unique stem cells in placental blood that have shown promise in the growing field of regenerative medicine,6,7,8 placing you and your family in the best position to benefit from ongoing developments in this field.

-“I felt at ease that my doctor and his staff were very familiar with LifebankUSA’s collection kit.
-I also appreciated LifebankUSA’s flexible payment plans.”
+“I felt at ease that my doctor and his staff were very familiar with Lifebank’s collection kit.
+I also appreciated Lifebank’s flexible payment plans.”

 - Parent’s Guide to Cord Blood Foundation.
 How to Donate Cord Blood.
 Available at: https://parentsguidecordblood.org/en/donate-cord-blood.